Georg Meier: 1937 International Six Day Trial

 After many success at the 1000 km enduro events, Meier was selected for the German Trophy Team for the 1937 International Six Day Trial to be held in Wales.
 Along with teammates Joseph Stelzer and Ludwig Wiggerl Kraus who competed with a 600 cc BMW sidecar outfit, the German Trophy team then used 500 cc flat-twin BMW motor-cycles.
-At the end of the six day trial the British and German Trophy teams where level on points.
+At the end of the six day trial the British and German Trophy teams were level on points.
 The event was to be decided on a speed-test at the new Castle Donington race circuit.
 The British Trophy team used 350 cc machines and due to the handicap system, the 500 cc BMW motorcycles had to complete an extra-lap to win the 1937 ISDT.
 Two of the British riders had extensive road-racing experience with Vic Brittain riding a Norton and George Rowley riding an AJS.
 Despite having no road racing experience, Meier won the Donington speed-trial, but the German Trophy Team lost the event to Great Britain Team by 10 seconds on the handicap system.
 The German Team officials were so impressed by Meier's performance that they suggested to BMW that he should be given a trial for their race-team.